No. 12 Wisconsin knocks off Loyola of Chicago 77-63 - WHIZ News

-Wisconsin (5-1) went 10 of 18 from beyond the arc and made four of those long-range attempts during a 19-2 run that helped the Badgers build an 18-point advantage in the second half.
+Wisconsin (5-1) went 10 of 18 from beyond the arc and made four of those 3s during a 19-2 run that helped the Badgers build an 18-point advantage in the second half.

+“We like to play with five guys on the floor who can all shoot the 3,” said Wisconsin’s Micah Potter, who went 3 of 4 from long range to finish with 13 points and seven rebounds.
+“That really spaces the floor, opens up driving lanes, opens up the post, all that kind of stuff.”

 The game was set up just two days earlier after both teams had scheduled Wednesday matchups scrapped due to the pandemic.
 Wisconsin had planned on hosting Northern Iowa, and Loyola was supposed to face Duquesne in Indianapolis.